CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 ![p, manual](assets/manual-bits/p-m010.png)
 Manual: sp, sphere, ps, cusps, ph, phrase, phlegm, pl, place, pr, present, pd, depth, phth

-B, G, J, K, L, P, QU and V can be omitted using modes.

 PS, SP, SPS: S is more shallow and the angle is rounded.

 PH: H might be on either side depending on following letter.